29 Del. C. Pt. V, Ch. 52A

 (a) Once an employee has been determined to have the ability to return to employment by the Committee, the employee will receive the following assistance:

-(1) Merit employees may be placed in any vacant merit position, for which they qualify, by the Office of Management and Budget.
+(1) Merit employees may be placed in any vacant merit position, for which they qualify, by the Secretary of the Department of Human Resources.

 (2) Nonmerit state employees, and employees from nonstate employers will be placed by that employer into a vacant position within their respective agency for which the employee qualifies.